erg-lang/the-erg-book/README.md

 # The Erg Book

-This repository is a compilation of the [documentation](https://github.com/erg-lang/erg/tree/main/doc) in book form.
+This repository generates the syntax part of the [documents](https://github.com/erg-lang/erg/tree/main/doc) into erg-book every day.
 The main body of the document is in the erg repository, so please send any PR such as document modifications [there](https://github.com/erg-lang/erg/tree/main/doc).